 Again, as with any other essay, you need to go through several steps.
 The phases are:

 This is not the essay writing yet, it’s the preparation for it.
 Write everything without deep analysis.
 Point out all the obvious things.
 If it seems like there is a similarity or a difference, write it down too.
 In any case, you have no obligations to use every single idea.

 Gather materials that can back your thoughts up.
 You’ll need evidence in any case.
 Moreover, you can find more components that seem to be alike or contrasting.

 This will depend on which ideas you have.
 But if you choose the block method, you won’t make a mistake in any case.

 It’s not obligatory.
 You can start writing what you want to submit instantly.
 Still, anything you write will be a draft first and foremost.
 It will be a valid essay only after proofreading and editing.

 One of the most tedious parts as you have to re-read what you’ve written multiple times.
 There may be a problem if you chose the wrong structure.
 If this point is okay, then just eliminate grammatical and other flaws and typos, and you’re ready to go.

 Compare-and-contrast essays are not what should make you nervous.
 It won’t be tougher than writing other essays as long as you’re diligent in the process of essay writing.
-And remember that you can customize your essay as you wish!
+And remember that you can modify your custom essays as you wish!
 No requirements should make you block your creative energy.